 But in the end, the vapers come to wonder if using the ecigs is not as dangerous as smoking.

-In the absence of explanation, alarmist articles spread across the net and the media have their effect on the perception of those who already question the benefits brought by vaping.
+In the absence of explanation, alarmist news spread across the net and the media have their effect on the perception of those who already question the benefits brought by vaping.

-However, there are already clear answers regarding the presence of diacetyl in e liquids and its possible consequences on health.
+However, there are already clear answers regarding the presence of diacetyl in e liquids and its possible damage on health.

-This is what we will discuss in the following points:
+This is what Arom Team will discuss in the following points:

-Diacetyl, also known as 2,3-butanedione, is a component of food flavorings, a yellow liquid used in the composition of creamy and buttered flavors.
+Diacetyl, also known as 2,3-butanedione, is a component of food flavorings, a yellow liquid used in the composition of creamy flavors and buttery taste.

 It is naturally present at a very low concentration in dairy products, beer, coffee, honey and fruits.